Experimental assessment of mixing layer scaling laws in Rayleigh-Taylor instability

-In porous media flows, viscosity dominates over inertia at the pore scale and the momentum transport can be described by the Darcy law \citep{hewitt2020vigorous}.
-In this limit, a wavy and evolving interface leads to the formation of characteristic vertical, elongated structures that are usually called {\it fingers}.
-The lateral spreading (hence, the width or wavelength) and the vertical growth (hence, the amplitude) of these fingers is controlled by the interplay between diffusion and convection.
-The resulting time evolution of the fingers can be characterized by the {\it mixing length}, which is defined as the tip-to-rear finger length, and provides a macroscopic measure of the vertical extension of the mixing region.
-According to theoretical scaling arguments, the mixing length is expected to evolve linearly in time, i.e. with scaling exponent equal to 1, as a result of the balance between buoyancy-induced convection and dissipation due to diffusion and viscosity.
+In this work, we will refer to the simplest cases, consisting of one chemical specie, i.e. absence of double diffusion and chemical reactions, which produces a symmetric growth of the mixing region.
+According to theoretical scaling arguments, the mixing length (that quantifies the extension of the mixing region) is expected to evolve linearly in time, i.e. with scaling exponent equal to 1, as a result of the balance between buoyancy-induced convection and dissipation due to diffusion and viscosity.
 However, recent two-dimensional simulations of Darcy flows in porous media \citep{depaoli2019prf,Boffetta2020} have shown that the growth of the mixing length is superlinear, with scaling exponent equal to 1.2.

 While a simplified phenomenological model to estimate the amount of mixing induced by a Rayleigh-Taylor instability has been proposed recently \citep{depaoli2019prf}, the reasons for the superlinear mixing length growth, not observed in the three-dimensional case \citep{Boffetta2020}, are yet unclear.
 In an effort to shed light on these reasons, in this work we provide a first experimental assessment of the superlinear growth, based on accurate measurements of the scaling exponent.
 We use a Hele\hyp{}Shaw apparatus, which consists of two parallel transparent plates separated by a narrow gap.
 The density difference between the fluid layers is induced by the presence of a solute.
 For sufficiently-small fluid velocity within the gap, a quasi-two-dimensional Poiseuille flow establishes between the plates.
 This flow is known to approximate closely the Darcy-type flow observed in ideal porous media when the velocity at which the solute diffuses in the direction normal to the plates is much higher than the vertical advective velocity \citep{letelier2019perturbative,depaoli2020jfm}.